 There are some workarounds that allow synchronizing the footage, while saving it to separate files.
 However, if one wants to watch the footage, one must run two separate files simultaneously, side by side.

-It is also possible to alter the canvas, you can, for example, create a dual screen setup by doubling it horizontally (e.g. 1920×1080 -> 3840×1080).
+It is also possible to alter the canvas.
+You can, for example, create a dual screen setup by doubling it horizontally (e.g. 1920×1080 -> 3840×1080).
 This allows watching both the screen capture and the room video feed in high resolution, alongside one another.
+The aspect ratio is then 32:9.

 The single screen option requires less from the recording hardware, whereas the dual screen option requires more from the recording hardware, unless the single screen option involves a higher resolution than the dual screen option.

-The most obvious difference is that the single screen option works the best when viewed on a single screen, whereas the dual screen option works the best when viewed on a dual screen setup, or on an ultrawide screen.
+The most obvious difference is that the single screen option works the best when viewed on a single screen, whereas the dual screen option works the best when viewed on a dual screen setup, or on a super ultrawide screen.

 References